dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A111: DCE - New Regression Case Studies
 # Date Created: C99
 # Author: AI Model & Curator
-# Updated on: C102 (Add Proxy Server Crash on Abort)
+# Updated on: C102 (Add Unhandled AbortError in Express Stream)

+- **Key/Value for A0:**
+- **Description:** Documents new, complex bugs and their codified solutions to prevent future regressions.
+- **Tags:** bugs, regression, troubleshooting, development, best practices

 ## 1. Purpose